The Director Welcomes You

 Informants,

 This week should be easy.
-You are delivering a Loveseat with a False bottom.
-Get to Austria at 08:13
+You are delivering a Bicycle children's replica.
+Get to New Zealand at 13:19

 Good Luck.

-— The iPod you were holding self destructs.
+— The Vinyl record player you were holding self destructs.

 The Villain Dossier